IBBoard/cawbird/README.md

 # Corebird 1.7.4 (Polling)

-**Note: Due to changes in Twitter's APIs, Corebird now refreshes approximately every 2 minutes and cannot read DMs**
+**Note: Due to changes in Twitter's APIs, this polling version of Corebird does not have all of the features that it used to**

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=baedert&url=http://github.com/baedert/corebird&title=corebird&language=vala&tags=github&category=software) [![Supprt Corebird on Patreon](https://baedert.org/patreon-donate-yellow.svg)](https://patreon.com/baedert)